junxian428/HTB_Certified_Junior_Cybersecurity_Associate/2. Network Foundations/3. Components of a Network/README.md

 The Linux-based software firewall IPTables being used to drop incoming ICMP traffic.

 Servers

 A server is a powerful computer designed to provide services to other computers, known as clients, over a network.
 Servers are the backbone behind websites, email, files, and applications.
 In the realm of computer networking, servers play a crucial role by hosting services that clients access (i.e., web pages and email services), facilitating service provision.
 They enable resource sharing by allowing multiple users to access resources like files and printers.
 Servers also handle data management by storing and managing data centrally, which simplifies backup processes and enhances security management.
 Additionally, they manage authentication by controlling user access and permissions, across multiple components in the network.
 Servers often run specialized operating systems optimized for handling multiple, simultaneous requests in what is known as the Client-Server Model, where the server waits for requests from clients and responds accordingly.
 Whether you knew it or not, this is what was happening under-the-hood the last time you accessed a website from your notebook.
 Your browser sends a request to the web server hosting the site, and the server subsequently processes the request and sends back the web page data in its response.

 Conclusion

 As we have seen, the technology stack needed for world-wide computer networking requires multiple components.
 End devices are the users' primary interface with the network, intermediary devices manage data traffic and connectivity, and servers provide resources and services.
 Together, they enable the seamless flow of information that powers modern

+Questions
+Answer the question(s) below to complete this Section and earn cubes!

+- 0 What type of network cable is used to transmit data over long distances with minimal signal loss?
+  Fiber-Optic
+- 0 Which protocol manages data routing and delivery across networks?
+  TCP/IP
+- 0 What software is used to oversee and administer network operations?
+(Format: 3 words) Network Management Software
+- 0 What software is used to protect individual devices from unauthorized network access?
+(Format: 1 word) Firewall
+- 0 What type of cable is used to connect components within a local area network for high-speed data transfer?
+  Ethernet
+- 0 Which device connects multiple networks and manages data traffic to optimize performance?
+  Router